mbnq/red.pro/README.md

 ---

 This program is still in development; bugs and glitches may occur.
+I'm a C# beginner and hobbyst, so any feedback would be very appreciated.

 The performance of the program will depend on the user's device capabilities.

 Requirements: Windows 11 with [.NET 4.8 x64](https://dotnet.microsoft.com/en-us/download/dotnet-framework).

 ---